CenIII/CC-Panorama/README.md

 ### 5. Select matchings

-  Now given all the remaining images are valid, we have to determine the all the match pairs of images.
+  Now given all the remaining images are valid, we have to determine all the match pairs of images.
 We take following steps:

   1) First pick the max value in the inlier matrix as the first match pair.
 For example the index (3,5) (or (5.3) equivalently) is picked.
 Then set the max value to 0.

   2) Take image 3 and 5 as the initial “source”, each iteration we find one image that is closest to the “source”, and add it to the “source”.
 Then do this repeatedly.
-Specifically we look at 3rd and 5th row and find max value from the two rows.
-For example if we find (3,7) is the max, then image 7 is added to the “source”.
+Specifically, we look at 3rd and 5th row and find max value from the two rows, if (3,7) is the max, then image 7 is added to the “source”.

   3) Repeat step 2) for n-2 iterations, where n is the total number of valid images (without outlier images).

-  4) Save the matching pair as a ***matching matrix***, where element (i, j) being “1” means image i matches with image j.
+  4) Save all the matching pairs into a ***matching matrix***, where element (i, j) being “1” means image i matches with image j.

   An example of matching matrix: